Skyrush: Characteristics

 Skyrush has yellow track and light blue support columns.
 The ride is 200 ft tall and travels at up to 75 mph, with a 3,600 ft long track.
 The lift hill is slanted at a 50-degree angle, with a cable lift that travels at 26 ft/sec.
 The ride has a maximum drop of 212 ft.
 Its first drop has a vertical angle of 85 degrees; the train achieves its maximum g-force of 5.0 at the bottom of the first drop.
 There are four banked turns and five airtime hills, as well as a Stengel dive (a kind of banked turn named after the designer Werner Stengel).
 The course takes about 63 seconds to complete.
 There are maintenance bays next to the final brake run, where the trains can be taken off the track for maintenance.
 In addition, a pair of employees inspects the entire track every morning for about five hours.

 The roller coaster was the first Wing Coaster installed by Intamin.
 It has two trains, each with 32 seats; there are eight cars in each train, each with one row of four seats.
 The trains are of extended width, with the two center seats in each row directly above the chassis and two additional seats that hang off the width of the chassis.
 The seats have lap bar restraints, which consist of flat plates that hold down the lower body of each rider; there are no over-the-shoulder restraints for each rider's upper body.
 Soon after the ride opened, guests criticized the lap bar restraints as overly painful because the restraints exert high amounts of pressure on the lower body.
+In 2024, the seats and restraints were replaced.

-During the off-season (typically beginning in mid-November and lasting through March of the following year), the queue area next to the station is disassembled.
+During the off-season (end of Hersheypark in the Dark and lasting through March of the following year), the queue area next to the station is disassembled.
 A crane then lifts the trains off the track and into the queue area, where two or three employees overhaul the trains.